 What you should know: This course will be fast-paced.
 Prior familiarity with quantum mechanics is assumed at the graduate level of 33-755/756, and statistical mechanics/thermodynamics at the graduate level of 33-765.
 Students with less preparation (e.g. quantum mechanics at the undergraduate level of 33-445/446 and statistical mechanics at the level of 33-341/342) should consider taking the undergraduate Solid State Physics course 33-448 instead.

-Books: Several excellent books are available in the E&S library.
-Of particular intrest are:
+Books: Several excellent books are available on reserve in the E&S library.
+Just ask at the desk.